-Many worry that if they disassociate themselves from their disobedient brethren that it shows a lack of love and concern for these individuals.
-This is a valid concern; however, love and concern for an errant brother or sister in the Body of Christ should always be viewed from the biblical perspective and not the world's perspective, because the two are very different and sometimes totally incompatible.
+Many worry that, if they disassociate themselves from their disobedient brethren, it shows a lack of love for these individuals.
+This is a valid concern; however, love for an errant brother or sister in the Body of Christ should always be viewed from the biblical perspective and not the world's perspective, because the two are very different and sometimes totally incompatible.

 The apostle John wrote many things about how to determine if someone has love for the Father, Jesus, and the brethren.
-However, many do not understand that the love for the Father, Jesus, and the brethren is tied to keeping the laws, precepts, and principles of God.
-A person who truly keeps these laws, precepts, and principles is a loving person, but a person who refuses to keep them does not have the love of God abiding within them and is not in harmony with God:
+However, many do not understand that love for the Father, Jesus, and the brethren is tied to keeping God's laws, precepts, and principles.
+A person who truly keeps them is a loving person, but a person who refuses to keep them does not have the love of God abiding within them and is not in harmony with the Father and Christ:

 "By this we know that we love the children of God, when we love God, and keep his commandments.
 For this is the love of God, that we keep his commandments: and his commandments are not grievous" (1.Jn.5:2-3 KJV).